grafana/mimir/docs/sources/operators-guide/monitoring-grafana-mimir/collecting-metrics-and-logs.md

 ### Collect metrics and logs via the Helm chart

-Starting from version `3.0.0`, the Helm chart sends metrics to a Prometheus-compatible server and logs to a Loki cluster.
+Starting from version `3.0.0`, the Helm chart sends metrics to a Prometheus-compatible server and sends logs to a Loki cluster.
 The chart can also scrape additional metrics from kube-state-metrics, kubelet, and cAdvisor. node_exporter metrics are not collected by the chart.
+For more information
-See [Additional resources metrics]({{< relref "requirements.md#additional-resources-metrics" >}}) for more information about node_exporter.
+about node_exporter, see [Additional resources metrics]({{< relref "requirements.md#additional-resources-metrics" >}}).

 The Helm chart uses the Grafana Agent operator.
 Due to how Helm works, before it can use the operator, you need to manually install